High School and Middle School Scholarships

 - Student Net ID: the student can create a BYU Net ID by selecting the login button at the top of this website

-- Both the student and counselor Net IDs must be connected to the same school.
+- Both the student and educator Net IDs must be connected to the same school.
 Enter your “Academic Institution" to connect.

 - Student's full name